Bruschetta Chicken Pasta

 Frequently Asked Questions

-This dish is best served immediately, but you can prep the bruschetta mixture up to 2 hours ahead and store at room temperature.
-Cook the pasta and chicken just before serving.
+The tomato mixture can be prepared several hours ahead and left at room temperature.
+Cook the pasta and chicken fresh for best results, then combine everything just before serving.

 Recipe Troubleshooting Guide